Dhaliyanoushad/codePractice/README.md

 # Projects Repository

-A collection of small projects for practice and experimentation.
+A collection of small projects built with HTML and CSS for practice and experimentation.

 ## Projects